UX Consulting: VR for Cognitive Health (2020)

-As-Is Experience Map
+As-Is Experience Map (click for PDF)

-To-Be Experience Map
+To-Be Experience Map (click for PDF)

 From our research and discovery, we generated an As-Is experience map to highlight what the therapy process currently looks like without Neurofit.
 Then, with our As-Is map in hand, we consulted with Neurofit to see their vision of their product to determine which aspects to highlight in our To-Be map.
 With this To-Be map, we sought to give Neurofit some clarity as to which aspects of their product might be the most impactful.